Chiyomaru Kazuki: Career

 He withdrew from the March 2020 tournament in Osaka, held without spectators due to the coronavirus outbreak, with a fever on Day 8.
-He agreed to a test for the coronavirus after his temperature was recorded at above 37.5C for two straight days, although it was suspected that the cause is a skin infection.
+He agreed to a test for the coronavirus after his temperature was recorded at above 37.5C for two straight days, although it was suspected that the cause was a skin infection.
 On Day 10 of the tournament, Chiyomaru's test results came back as negative for the novel coronavirus.
 He was demoted back to jūryō after a 4–11 record in July 2020.
 Along with everyone else in Kokonoe stable he was forced to miss the January 2021 tournament due to a number of positive tests for COVID-19 at his stable.
 He returned with a 9–6 record in March which was enough to see him promoted back to makuuchi for the May 2021 tournament.
 In May he produced an 8-7 performance, his first kachi-koshi in the top division since November 2019.